RSEToolkit/RSEToolkit.github.io/docs/_pages/roles/new-rse.md

  - Pointers to information on core skills, best practices, etc.
  - ...

-## Research Resources
+# Resources and information for new RSEs

-A guide introducing RSE to newcomers to the field
+This page provides a guide introducing RSE to newcomers to the field.
+You can use the links below to jump to a specific section.

+Within this material we provide a large number of links to other resources that we hope will assist you in understanding RSE, the way it has developed, the approaches and best practices recommended for RSEs to use in their work and other general RSE guidance.

  - What is an RSE?
  - Where are RSEs based? (central teams, embedded in research groups, etc.)